vnkr-teleport-github/teleport-update/README.md

 # teleport-update

-Scrits to update running version of Teleport when connected to the instance via Teleport itself.
+Scrits to update running version of Teleport Enterprise when connected to the instance via Teleport itself.

 Usage:
-`./update-teleport.sh <version>`
+`./upgrade-teleport.sh <version>`